Repopulation of wolves in Midwestern United States: Expansion under federal protection

-Wisconsin listed the gray wolf as a state endangered species in 1975 when it appeared that wolves, native to Wisconsin, were beginning to repopulate the state.
+Wisconsin listed the gray wolf as a state endangered species in 1975 when it appeared that wolves, native to Wisconsin, were beginning to recolonize the state.
 The state issued its first Wolf Recovery Plan in 1985.
 Development continued to 1989, which set a population of 80 for three consecutive years as the trigger to reclassify the wolf to threatened status.
 Having reached that goal in 1999 with a population of 197, the state adopted the Wisconsin Wolf Management Plan for guidance towards eventual delisting.
 In 2003, the status of wolves in Wisconsin moved down to threatened rather than endangered.
 The known population in 2004 was 335 which included 8 on Indian reservations.
 The state plan was updated in 2007 when there were about 550 wolves in Wisconsin.
 Michigan Department of Natural Resources's principal goals set in 2008 include maintaining a viable wolf population, facilitating wolf-related benefits, minimizing wolf-related conflicts and conducting "science-based and socially acceptable management of wolves".
 Michigan removed wolves from the state's list of threatened and endangered species in 2009 having reached the recovery goal of 200 for five consecutive years in 2004.
 In 2012, FWS issued a rule that classified and delisted a sub-species called the Western Great Lakes wolves under the federal Endangered Species Act.
 In response, Wisconsin enacted a law requiring a hunting season while the wolf population had reached 800.
 Minnesota and Wisconsin held wolf harvest seasons in 2012, 2013, and 2014.
 Michigan had a legal wolf hunt in 2013 only.
 Wolves were returned to the list of federally threatened species in December 2014 as a result of a court ruling that the U.S. Fish and Wildlife Service did not fully address the impact that the extraction would have on the remaining wolves in the country.